afneville/docs/dev/emacs.md

   )
 ```

-In Org mode it is possible to nest sections deeply, but in HTML and
+In Org mode, it is possible to nest sections deeply, but in HTML and
 LaTeX the number of available heading levels is limited.
 In HTML, the
 tags `h1, ..., h6` are available, with `h1` being used for the document
 title, leaving a maximum of 5 levels.
 In the default LaTeX _article_